crankbird/artisanal-intelligence.info/_posts/2025-04-15-visualising-the-future.md

 aspects of ESG and had significantly decreased in importance over the prior decade.

-Pure was more lucky than good in their ESG timing.
-However, NetApp also could have beaten them to the punch if we hadn’t still been working on assumptions that remained unchallenged even after the disruptive nature of the transition in the US presidency on January 6<sup>th</sup> and Russia’s subsequent invasion of Ukraine.
+Our competitor was more lucky than good in their ESG timing.
+However, we also could have beaten them to the punch if we hadn’t still been working on assumptions that remained unchallenged even after the disruptive nature of the transition in the US presidency on January 6<sup>th</sup> and Russia’s subsequent invasion of Ukraine.
 Both changed the entire energy and regulatory landscape.
-Yet, because NetApp lacked a way of looking more broadly at all the forces that impact our stakeholders' livelihoods, we allowed our competitors to seize the initiative.
+Yet, because we lacked a repeatable way of looking more broadly at all the forces that impact our stakeholders' livelihoods, we allowed our competitors to seize the initiative.